Cisco 857 router

 A few complaints about SDM – setting the timezone for your router is kind of weird.
 It called my timezone “Napier”, which, although is in NZ, and the same timezone as Auckland, I’ve never seen it referred to like that before.
 Officially, our timezone should be NZST/NZDT or Pacific/Auckland.
 SDM also configured absolute dates for daylight saving start/end.
 This is not correct – DST start/end is determined by week number in October and March respectively.

-Configuring the IPSEC tunnel initially in SDM was a lesson in Cisco etiquette.
-It had some default IPSEC proposals that it wouldn’t let me delete, so I had to add my preferred proposals as secondary options.
+Configuring the IPsec tunnel initially in SDM was a lesson in Cisco etiquette.
+It had some default IPsec proposals that it wouldn’t let me delete, so I had to add my preferred proposals as secondary options.
 Afterwards, I tweaked the crypto map by hand in the CLI.

 Don’t rely on SDM to get the ordering right of access-list entries.
 For ease of editing, I no longer used numeric access-lists, except for simple one or two-liners.
-Instead I use the “ip access-list extended ” format, makes it easy to remove individual entries.
+Instead I use the “ip access-list extended ” format, which makes it easy to remove individual entries.
 You can also easily insert entries by specifying the entry line-number, a bit like a BASIC program listing.
 Lastly, be careful when closing the SDM window, because it closes all your browser windows!

 A couple of things to beware of with the 857 (as opposed to the 877).
 The 857 is the successor to the SOHO 97, not the 827 or 837 as one might think.
-As such, it is not particularly grunty, and if you run a lot of sessions or IPSEC tunnels (maximum of 5), you might find the CPU getting quite bogged down.
+As such, it is not particularly grunty, and if you run a lot of sessions or IPsec tunnels (maximum of 5), you might find the CPU getting quite bogged down.
 The 857 does not support IPv6, which is surprising, since an 827/837 can, with the right IOS image.
 It also does not support class-based queuing, which can be a problem if you wanted to reserve bandwidth for, and prioritise VoIP traffic.
 I haven’t yet found a way to run the router’s SSH on a non-standard port, since the vty complains if you try to assign it to a different rotary group.

-So, while the 857 is successfully doing firewalling, NAT and IPSEC for me now, I’m sorta wishing I’d spent the extra money and bought an 877.
+So, while the 857 is successfully doing firewalling, NAT and IPsec for me now, I’m sorta wishing I’d spent the extra money and bought an 877.

 Posted